 Humphrey Davy, a highly successful worker in many branches of chemistry and physics, also discovered five elements (potassium, sodium, barium, boron, and calcium) between 1807 and 1808.
 About the same time (1805) John Dalton, working in Manchester, put forward his atomic theory which brought the whole question of elements into focus.
 Dalton said that the chemical elements are composed of minute indivisible particles (atoms) which preserve their individuality in all chemical changes.
 He also noted that the atoms of a given element are identical, and are different from those of other elements.
 Finally Dalton said that chemical combination occurs by the joining of atoms in certain set proportions.
 The scientist's work gave the first comprehensive description of what elements are and how they behave.

-Through the 19th and 20th centuries more and more elements were discovered.
+Through the nineteenth and twentieth centuries more and more elements were discovered.
 A particularly interesting group, the noble gases – which do not combine chemically with others – was discovered early in the 20th century.
 William Ramsay, a Scottish chemist, helped to discover neon, krypton, xenon, helium, and argon.
 About the same time, in 1898, Pierre and Marie Curie succeeded in isolating radium and polonium, both intensely radioactive elements, and this opened up research into nuclear physics.

 Only 92 of the elements discovered occur naturally in the universe.
 The rest are artificial, made usually by bombarding other elements with high energy particles.
 In many cases these new elements do not survive for more than a fraction of second.
 Elements 93 (plutonium) through 103 (lawrencium) were discovered over two decades beginning in 1940 by physicists Glenn Seaborg and A. Ghiorso and their colleagues.
 A dozen more transuranic elements have been discovered since.